 Synopsis: (Non-Fiction) Endless amusements, adventures and dangers while navigating the challenges within a plethora of multi-generational (author’s family lineage) adventurous situations involving nautical risks (icebergs and getting swept out to sea), North American road-tripping odysseys, jungle living, POW camps, U-boat submarine encounters, white-water rafting, surviving multiple nights in blizzard conditions while lost in the mountains, rock-climbing mishaps, etc.

-* Links for ordering this book (Amazon, Chapters/Indigo, etc.) will be inserted here pending book release date slated for 2021
+* Links for ordering this book (Amazon, Chapters/Indigo, etc.) will be inserted here pending future book release date stated above

 THE CORDUROY ROAD: 17,000 KMS, 63 DAYS, 4 ABBA CDS, 3 KIDS (2020)

 Synopsis: (Non-Fiction) 17,000 KILOMETERS, 63 DAYS, 4 ABBA CDS, 3 KIDS, 1 VAN… AND 0 TRANQUILIZERS.
 Such words elicit unimaginable fears in the minds of parents.
 Strangulations, padded walls, adoptions, divorce.

 Before the age of 22, Michael had travelled over 65,000 kilometers (the equatorial circumference of the earth is 40,075 kilometers) – much of it on the road involving countless adventures.
 Now in their forties, he and his wife would offer up an abundance of pent-up wanderlusting energy to the vagabonding gods on a journey across the breadth of Canada – to enjoy some family bonding, to live on the edge by courting risk and adventure through fun and spontaneity, to grab those bull horns and live freely, not knowing when or where the next meal was coming from or which town they’d fall into sideways.